JosTorre/JosTorre.github.io/content/projects/quanTurm.md

 - __Routing:__ For communication between peers.
 - __Crawling:__ Module to obtain data about new neighbours or fetch hashed values.

-The algorithm that follows quanTurm is the following:
+The algorithm that follows QuanTurm is the following:

 1. Servers are created.
 2. Nodes are started and bootstrapped (network is formed).